modelop/modelop.github.io/Getting Started/Getting Started with FastScore/index.md

 Engine parameters, such as the number of Engine instances currently running, as well as information about the model, are displayed on the Dashboard Engine tab.

 ### <a name="section-running-a-model-in-fastscore"></a>Running a Model in FastScore
 When using the Dashboard, models will begin scoring as soon as both the model and input/output streams are set from the Engine tab, and no further action from the user is required.
-Various statistics about performance and memory usage are displayed on the Engine tab.
+Various statistics about performance and throughput are displayed on the Engine tab.

 To run a model using the FastScore CLI, use the `fastscore run` sequence of commands:
 * `fastscore use engine-1` selects the Engine where we will deploy the model.